morphonets/SNT/README.md

 ### Locally

 1. Clone the main branch of this repository (use the green _code_ button above the list of files)

 2. Import the project into an IDE such as [Eclipse](https://www.eclipse.org/downloads/packages/)/[IntelliJ](https://www.jetbrains.com/idea/download/)/[NetBeans](https://netbeans.apache.org/download/index.html):
    - In Eclipse: Run _Import> Existing Maven Projects_ and specify the path to the downloaded `SNT` folder in _Root Directory_
    - In IntelliJ: In the _Welcome Prompt_, choose _Open or Import_ and specify the path to the downloaded `SNT` folder
    - In NetBeans: Run _File> Open Project..._, select the downloaded `SNT` directory, and click on _Open Project_

-3. In your IDE, set the compliance level for the Java compiler to Java 11.
-SNT is currently compiled with java 11, but is expected to run fine with newer Java versions.
-Versions prior to SNT v4.2.2 were developed using Java8.
+3. Wait for all the dependencies to be downloaded, and locate the [StartImageJAndSNTDemo](./src/test/java/sc/fiji/snt/demo//StartImageJAndSNTDemo.java) class in the tests folder.

-4. Wait for all the dependencies to be downloaded, and run [snt/gui/cmds/SNTLoaderCmd](./src/main/java/sc/fiji/snt/gui/cmds/SNTLoaderCmd.java).
-Alternatively, call `sc.fiji.snt.SNTUtils.startApp()` from any class.
+4. Java 21 is recommended to run SNT, so you should specify it as the project's JDK.
+However using Java17+ or newer requires the following VM arguments to be specified: `--add-opens java.base/java.lang=ALL-UNNAMED` in your IDE.
+To do so:

-> :information_source: By default, ImageJ1 cannot run in headless environments.
-To bypass this, Fiji uses a bytecode injection mechanism to patch ImageJ1 at runtime.
+   - In Eclipse: Run > Run Configurations..., Arguments tab
-> However, this mechanism can be sensitive to the JVM in use.
-If you are unable to run SNTLoaderCmd from your IDE due to misterious `net.imagej.legacy.LegacyService` exceptions,
+   - In IntelliJ: Run -> Edit Configurations..., Add VM Options (Alt+V)

-> try changing the JDK used by the project.
-A sure-to-work option is to use the same JDK being distributed with Fiji, e.g., by pointing your project to the JDK of a local Fiji install (i.e., a local `Fiji.app/java/` directory).
+5. Run `SciviewSNTDemo.main()`

-Useful resources to start hacking SNT:
+### Useful Resources to Start Hacking SNT

 From a Java IDE:
-- _main_ methods found on most classes: These test/showcase some of the class's functionality
+- _main_ methods found on most classes: Frequently, these showcase the class's functionality
 - [JUnit tests](./src/test/java/sc/fiji/snt/)

 From Fiji's Script Editor: